-- a) Initial Funding Bonds for a total amount of: €174.800.000 - b) "Standby Bonds" of a total amount of up to €90.000.000 This is the maximum amount the Company can receive as the amount is determined based on any Standby Bonds that Fraport Regional Airports of Greece "B" S.A. may have issued under the Sponsor Support Agreement. c) PIK Bonds.
-These bonds are issued at the time when the Company ought to pay interest and bondholders acquire them instead of interest up to the amount of €58.813.000.
+- a) Initial Funding Bonds for a total amount of: €276.800.000. - b) Additional Bonds for a total amount of €1.500.000. - c) "Standby Bonds" of a total amount of up to €90.000.000 This is the maximum amount the Company can receive as the amount is determined based on any Standby Bonds that Fraport Regional Airports of Greece "B" S.A. may have issued under the Sponsor Support Agreement. - d) PIK Bonds.
+These bonds are issued at the time when the Company ought to pay interest and bondholders acquire them instead of interest up to the amount of €162.277.000.
 Therefore, this series will be used to capitalize unpaid accrued interest to result from the bond loan.